 - Under what circumstances the new owner can enter the property

-When the market is super over-heated, we tend to see nominal security deposits and free rent backs or no-cost rent for 30 or 60 days.
-Usually the tenant takes care of utilities, garden, pool maintenance.
+When the market is super over-heated like it is today, we tend to see nominal security deposits and free, no-cost rent backs.
+Usually the tenant (seller) takes care of utilities, garden, pool maintenance.

 In much of Silicon Valley, the garbage bill automatically goes to the new owner upon recordation of the deed, so if the seller is to cover that cost, it will need to be handled separately.